Eddie-Rose/206Assignment3/README.md

 	1) Open the terminal in the directory where you unzipped the zipped file.
+	2)Ensure you have java installed on your linux machine, if not run this command:
+		*sudo apt install openjdk-8-jre
-	2) Type the following commands: i)chmod +x run.sh
+	3) Type the following commands: i)chmod +x run.sh
 		ii)./run.sh